rage/cyber-security-base-19/data/index.md

 # News

-_[25.09.2020]_ Project I is now open.

-_[24.09.2020]_ Securing software is now open.
-Project I will open in September, 2020.
+_[31.01.2021]_

-_[31.08.2020]_ Introduction to cyber security is now open.
+Introduction to Cyber Security,
+Project I,
+Advanced Topics, and
+Project II
+are open.
-Securing software and Project I will open in September, 2020.
+Securing Software will open in a few days.

 # Work load and prerequisites